f4exb/sdrangel/Readme.md

 <h2>Airspy</h2>

-Airspy is supported through the libairspy library that should be installed in your system for proper build of the software and operation support.
+[Airspy R2](https://airspy.com/airspy-r2/) and [Airspy Mini](https://airspy.com/airspy-mini/) are supported through the libairspy library that should be installed in your system for proper build of the software and operation support.
 Add `libairspy-dev` to the list of dependencies to install.

 If you use your own location for libairspy install directory you need to specify library and include locations.
 Example with `/opt/install/libairspy` with the following defines on `cmake` command line: